mainmatter/ember-simple-auth/README.md

 Ember Simple Auth is a __lightweight library for implementing authentication/ authorization with [Ember.js](http://emberjs.com) applications__.
-It has minimal requirements with respect to application structure, routes etc. With its pluggable strategies it can support all kinds of authentication and authorization mechanisms.
+It has minimal requirements with respect to application structure, routes etc. With its pluggable strategies it __can support all kinds of authentication and authorization mechanisms__.

 ## What does it do?